-It seems like at the worst times, iOS apps can sometimes glitch out in the middle of installation.
-When this happens, you might see the “Installing…” indicator on the app icon on your Home screen for ages, when the app’s installation should have already been completed.
+iOS apps can sometimes glitch out in the middle of installation.
+When this happens, you might see the “Waiting…“, “Loading…” or “Installing…” indicator on the app icon on your Home Screen for ages when the app’s installation should have already been completed.

-Most of the time the fix is easy, but sometimes, things get a little more complicated.
-In this piece, we’ll talk about what you can do to rectify the situation of apps getting stuck in the infinite “Installing…” limbo.
+Most of the time, the fix is easy, but sometimes, things get a little more complicated.
+In this piece, we’ll talk about what you can do to rectify the situation of apps getting stuck in the infinite waiting, loading, or installing limbo.

-What to do when your app installations are stuck
+What to do when your iPhone app installations are stuck

 When you have an app that refuses to complete its installation, here are some of the things you can try, from easiest to hardest:

-Tap on the app icon: If the installation isn’t too bugged out, you can try tapping on the app icon from your Home screen to pause or restart the installation.
+If the installation isn’t too bugged out, you can try tapping the app icon on your Home Screen to pause or restart the installation.
 This doesn’t always work, but I’ve had it work in some cases where this has happened to me.

-Give it 10 minutes: If the app is a larger one, and I’m talking 200MB or larger, consider giving it a few more minutes.
+If the app is a larger one, and I’m talking 200MB or bigger, consider giving it a few more minutes.
 Sometimes these apps take a little longer to complete installation on slower devices because the processor needs time to install all the files.
 If after 10 minutes you are still stuck, then move on.

-Restart your device: Turning your device off and on again can force quit a buggy installation and force it to restart itself.
-In some cases, the installation may disappear completely and you’ll have to re-download it from the App Store again for the installation to initiate.
+Turning your device off and on again can force quit a buggy installation and force it to restart itself.
+In some cases, the installation may disappear completely, and you’ll have to re-download it from the App Store again for the installation to initiate.

-1) Launch the App Store and go to the Updates tab.
+1) Launch the App Store and go to the Updates screen.

-2) From either the Purchase History or Updates list, tap on the app that isn’t installing.
+2) From either the Purchase History or Updates list, tap the app that isn’t installing.

-4) The app is added to the Home screen.
-Tap on the app icon and it will begin installing.
+4) The app is added to the Home Screen.
+Tap the app icon, and it will begin installing.

 Now the app should install properly.
 It seems like a funky fix, but according to many of the people who were having the same problem, it worked for them.

-The restore method: This is the last thing you should ever try because it will use the most of your time and cause the greatest inconvenience to you.
+This is the last thing you should ever try because it will use most of your time and cause the greatest inconvenience to you.
 If you’re unable to get an app to install after trying all of the above steps, you may have a corrupted installation of iOS or a jailbreak tweak that is hindering installation.

-Restore your device to factory settings in iTunes and attempt the installation again.
-If you are jailbroken, you would lose your jailbreak with this method, so you will have to make a tough decision between what’s more important to you – installing apps or having an open device.
+Restore your device to factory settings and attempt the installation again.
+If you are jailbroken, you will lose your jailbreak with this method, so you will have to make a tough decision between what’s more important to you – installing apps or having an open device.